Top 50 Best Baseball Movies of All Time [2025]

 Average

-Directed by Billy Crystal, this made-for-television sports drama feature film tracks how the legendary baseball player Babe Ruth's home run record of 60 comes under the threat of being topped in 1961.
+Directed by Billy Crystal, "61*" is a made-for-television sports drama that recounts the intense season when Babe Ruth’s iconic home run record of 60 was at risk of being surpassed in 1961.

-The possibility arises when Roger Maris and Mickey Mantle eye to make history by setting a new all-time record.
+The film centers on Roger Maris and Mickey Mantle, two baseball greats locked in a race to make history by setting a new single-season home run record.

 2